princefishthrower/chrisfrew.in/src/content/blog/goals-for-2020/index.md

 ## 2019: Software Engineering and Career Goals
 - Learn Typescript and incorporate it into my personal stack of choice

-:white_check_mark: Done.
+✅ Done.
 I've learned TypeScript.
 However, I admit I 'cheat' by continuing to work in node projects that I started in normal JavaScript, which doesn't help my case.
 For example this blog isn't TypeScript yet.
 (I need to upgrade the gatsby version anyway, I think I'm like one whole major version behind).
 I say it with a bit of apprehension, but any future projects that I do with node, I pledge to do what would be the JavaScript parts with TypeScript.

 - Find a paying freelance employer or project

-:white_check_mark: Technically acheived through SkillShare.
+✅ Technically acheived through SkillShare.
 Read on to learn more about my course situation and further goals for courses / tutorials in 2020.

 - Finally build a profitable side hustle!

-:white_check_mark: Also technically done through SkillShare?
+✅ Also technically done through SkillShare?

 - Earn at least $1000 through my Skillshare course(s)